Searching the Patent Assignee Field

-You can search for patents owned by a particular assignee using the Search>Fielded Search.
+You can search for patents owned by a particular assignee using the Patent Owners search tab.
 The system uses suggestions and includes the facets (counts), but does require a minimum of 3 characters.

-- Select either Current (2) or Original (3) from the assignee radio buttons.
+- Select Current, Original, or Ultimate from the assignee radio buttons.